flavio-fernandes/pelican-blog/content/hacks/office-clock-part2.md

     $ mv 20*raspbian-jessie-lite.img raspbian.img
     $ sudo dd bs=1m if=./raspbian.img of=/dev/diskX  ; # replace X with the disk number

-Typing ^T (CTRL-T) will give you an update how how many blocks have been written.
+Typing ^T (CTRL-T) will give you an update how many blocks have been written.
 Jessie Lite is 1.3 Gb, so you will need about 1300 "records out".
-Be patient!
+You'll need to be patient.
 In my system, it took about 25 minutes (883 Kbytes/sec) to complete:

     :::bash